StackExchange/stack-blog/README.md

 Every post is required to have at least one tag: either `company` or `engineering` depending on which channel it belongs on (it can also have both).
 You can then add any additional tags afterwards.

 *Note:* the post tags control how the post will appear in the community bulletin on the sidebar of the Q&A sites.
 Posts tagged `company` will be displayed on *all* sites in the network.
-To display a post only on Stack Overflow and Meta Stack Overflow, use the `stackoverflow` tag.
+To display a post only on Stack Overflow and Meta Stack Overflow, use the `stackoverflow` tag (without `company`).
 Be a bit careful with `company`, since we don't want to inundate our 150+ communities with posts that only apply to, say, Stack Overflow.
 If in doubt, check with someone on the Community team.

 When writing a new post, you can add listed tags at the top of the post markdown file.
 ```